Haidra-Org/AI-Horde-image-model-reference/showcase/README.md

 grid format: webp
 (3) or more prompt variations
 ```
+Below are optional steps in case you are not familiar with photo editors; fairly simple way to create a image grid
 Instructions
 1. Paste the following code into the yaml text field
 2. Load (9) images